 Imagine a big tall man 6’2-6’3, probably more like 6’2 whose built like a statue and looks more like an NFL linebacker or running back than a boxer because he’s also 215-220 pounds depending on the fight.
 And who was all muscle and well-built like a statue.
 Muhammad was certainly not invincible as we all know now with the state of his health.

 And we also know he was declining both physically and mentally when he was still fighting as early as 1975 with the third fight against Joe Frazier.
 Taking a serious toll on him, which should’ve been the fight that forced Muhammad into retirement.
 But Muhammad was so much stronger both physically and mentally than most of the fighters he fought.

-That he could take so much more than most if not any other boxer who ever fought.
+Muhammad could take so much more than most if not any other boxer who ever fought.
 Which allowed him to be able to deliver all the punishment that he did to his opponents.
 Muhammad Ali fought with a shield that you had to break in order to beat him.

 Muhammad won most of his fights before the fights happened because of all the preparation he put himself through.
 And being able to sike out his opponents and get them to hate him and wanting to knock Ali out instead of trying win the fight.
-And Ali would use that against him and simply do his job, “I can hit you and prevent you from hitting me”.
+And Ali would use that against him and simply do his job: “I can hit you and prevent you from hitting me.”

-Muhammad, “even if you land shots, I’m strong enough to take them and hit you back harder.
-Because I’m built like a tank and with the amount of punishment that I can deliver to you I’ll beat you simply by wearing you down”.
+Muhammad: “Even if you land shots, I’m strong enough to take them and hit you back harder.
+Because I’m built like a tank and with the amount of punishment that I can deliver to you I’ll beat you simply by wearing you down.”
 This happened against Ron Lyle where both fighters delivered many great shots, but where Ali could simply take and deliver more than Ron Lyle had to offer.

-Another way to look at Muhammad Ali is not to look at him as a knockout artist.
-Someone who could knock you out in one or two punches like a George Forman or Mike Tyson.
+Another way to look at Muhammad Ali is not to look at him as a knockout artist, someone who could knock you out in one or two punches like a George Forman or Mike Tyson.
 But look at Muhammad as a power-puncher who knocked people out unless they were strong enough to go the distance with 5-10 punches in a row or a hundred punches.

 Muhammad got his knockouts by simply punishing his opponents and wearing them down.
 And what makes Muhammad Ali the greatest heavyweight of all time is his physical strength and stamina, as well as preparation.
 But also because of his intelligence that he knew his opponents a lot of times better than they knew themselves.
 And used that against them.